Searching the web

 Websites can be useful when searching for information to support your studies.
 However, there are many different types of web content available.

-The pages produced by professional bodies, charities, and governmental organisations, for example, can provide useful sources of grey literature.
+The pages produced by professional bodies, charities, and government organisations, for example, can provide useful sources of grey literature.
+This is material produced outside of traditional publishing channels, but can be just as important.
+It includes conference papers, theses and dissertations, reports, newsletters, and discussion papers.

 Finding and evaluating webpages